All Episodes

 So I did stage one and then stages 10 through 16, you know, the last seven stages consecutively, all of them having given my Achilles a chance to rest.

-Um yes little places that it's glitching out.
+Yes, little places that it's glitching out.

-You went ahead to Lugo where you hike through and when we caught up to you you joined us and you hiked every step of the remainder of it.
+And when we caught up to you, you joined us and you hike every step of the remainder of it.

 There's bound to be some interesting interpretation about why that is the thing that inflames your Achilles.

-I I sent my bag up and only carried um what I needed but for weather and water and such.
+I sent my bag and only carried what I needed.

-Very fast which was interesting.
+very fast, which was interesting.

 It's part of why you do it.